oxc-project/javascript-parser-in-rust/docs/lexer.md

 https://github.com/mozilla-spidermonkey/jsparagus/blob/master/crates/parser/src/lexer.rs#L1769-L1791
 ```

-The above logic applies to all operators, so let's expand our knowledge on lexing JavaScript.
+The above logic applies to all operators, so let us expand our knowledge on lexing JavaScript.

 ---

 ## Lexing JavaScript

 A lexer written in Rust is rather boring, it feels like writing C code
-where you write long chained if statements and check for each `char` and then return the respective token.
+where we write long chained if statements and check for each `char` and then return the respective token.

 The real fun begins when we start lexing for JavaScript.